 I write about science in its many shapes and forms and examine the intersections of science, policy, and society.
-I am currently an editorial fellow at Chemical & Engineering News.
+I am currently the food systems journalst at Carbon Brief; previously, I was an intern at Nature, and before that, an editorial fellow at Chemical & Engineering News.
 In 2018, I was a AAAS Mass Media Science & Engineering Fellow at King 5, a local TV station in Seattle.
-While at King, I wrote for web and TV, as well as making regular appearances on their afternoon talk show, Take 5.

-Freelance pieces of mine have appeared in Discover, Gizmodo, and Caltech Magazine.
+Freelance pieces of mine have appeared in Discover, Gizmodo, Chemical & Engineering News, and Caltech Magazine.

 In graduate school, I co-founded an outreach blog, Caltech Letters, and I was the managing editor for two years.
-I continue to serve as a senior editor and offer guidance to the site and the editorial board.
+I continue to serve as an Editor-at-Large and offer guidance to the site and the editorial board.

 I earned my PhD in Environmental Science and Engineering (ESE) in June 2019 from the Geological and Planetary Sciences division at Caltech.
 I studied physical oceanography using a variety of numerical and observational techniques under my advisor, Andy Thompson.

 More specifically, I studied the role that submesoscale motions play in setting the dynamics of the upper ocean.
 These small-scale motions are not currently resolved in global climate models, but have been previously found (via models) to be extremely influential in setting vertical exchanges of water.
 I hope to use autonomous observations of the upper ocean structure to determine how these dynamics influence carbon storage by the deep ocean.